dalmia/sensai-backend/docs/INSTALL.md

   ```
   cd src; python startup.py
   ```
-- Running the API locally
+- Running the backend api locally
     ```
     cd src; uvicorn api.main:app --reload --port 8001
     ```

     The api will be hosted on http://localhost:8001.
     The docs will be available on http://localhost:8001/docs
+- Running the public api locally
+    ```
+    cd src; uvicorn api.main:app --port 8002
+    ```
+    The api will be hosted on http://localhost:8002.
+    The docs will be available on http://localhost:8002/docs

 ### Additional steps for contributors
 - Set up `pre-commit` hooks. `pre-commit` should already be installed while installing requirements from the `requirements-dev.txt` file.